This webpage details the role of the Nominating Committee (NC) and the details for how and when the associated tasks and roles should be carried out.

 - Biosketch: 1 paragraph on the candidate’s career experience.

-Note – if you have trouble accessing the google form, please email responses directly to email@example.com.
+Note – if you have trouble accessing the google form, please email any letters of intent directly to email@example.com.

-The Executive Committee will post a general call for candidates via the website and mailing list.
+The EC will post a general call for candidates via the website and mailing list.

 This email will include: number of posts up for election, term of office, desire for a geographical and career status spread of candidates, and instruction as to how to contact the nominating committee.
 Also include the cut-off date for contacting the NC with intent to run (1 month prior to election).